Azure/azure-sdk-for-python/sdk/core/azure-core-experimental/samples/pyodide_integration/readme.md

 ## Azure Resources

 You need your own Text Analytics and Blob Storage accounts to run these tests.
-Blob storage requirest some additional configuration to work.
+Blob storage requires some additional configuration to work.
 To set up Blob Storage, navigate to your storage client homepage and go to the `Resource Sharing (CORS)` tab.
 Create a rule with the following values

 | Allowed origins | Allowed methods | Allowed headers | Exposed headers | Max age |
 |-----------------|-----------------|-----------------|-----------------|---------|